dermatologist/nlp-qrmine/README.md

 # :flashlight: QRMine

-QRMine is a suite of qualitative research (QR) support tools in Python using NLP.
+QRMine is a suite of qualitative research (QR) support tools in Python using Natural Language Processing (NLP) and Machine Learning (ML).
 QRMine is still work in progress and is not ready for use.

 ## What it does